mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

-{{the-datagram-mode}}, that uses the recently proposed datagram extension ({{I-D.pauly-quic-datagram}}) for QUIC to transport plain IP packets over a QUIC connection. {{connection-establishment}} specifies how a connection is established in this document proposal.
+{{the-datagram-mode}}, that uses the recently proposed datagram extension ({{I-D.pauly-quic-datagram}}) for QUIC to transport plain IP packets over a QUIC connection. {{connection-establishment}} specifies how a connection is established in this document proposal. {{messages-format}} details the format of the messages introduced by this document.

 This document shares some goals with the MASQUE framework
 {{I-D.schinazi-masque}}.
 The proposed QUIC tunnel protocol contributes to the